 Work Permits and Visas in Saint Lucia

-Perfect for the movement of existing employees between related companies or subsidiaries.
-Employees must have been working with the transferring company for at least 6-12 months to be eligible.
+• Intra-Company Transfer Permit: For employees transferring between related companies or subsidiaries.
+Applicants must have been with the transferring company for at least six to twelve months.
+Permits are valid for six months to two years, depending on the purpose of the transfer.

 Time Off and Leave in Saint Lucia